Updated 4/14/20 please check back regularly for updated links and resources

 Here is what I am doing right now for my business, and it may change daily:

-2. A We are already practicing state board standards for sanitation and disinfections but try and add all of the extra hygeine and sanitation practices you never thought of.
-Extra cleanings etc. Wear gloves and mask and refuse any clients with any symptoms.
+- A We are already practicing state board standards for sanitation and disinfections but try and add all of the extra hygiene and sanitation practices you never thought of.
+Extra cleanings etc. Wear gloves and masks and refuse any clients with any symptoms.

-4. Make sure you have adequate necessary supplies, but don't make any unnecessary large purchases.
-If there is a decrease in business you want to make sure you have enough cash flow for emergency expenes, payroll, rent and debt that has to be paid.
+- Make sure you have adequate necessary supplies, but don't make any unnecessary large purchases.
+If there is a decrease in business you want to make sure you have enough cash flow for emergency expenses, payroll, rent and debt that has to be paid.

-7. Stay on top of the news, but dont become overly emotinal or panic.
+- Stay on top of the news, but don't become overly emotional or panic.
 Remember news stations like to get high ratings.
 I actually like to check twitter for a rounded news update that is not as sensationalized.
 Remember social media can take things to another level so use common sense when watching or reading these things.
-Also I am limiting my kids screen time as to not cause anxiety for them.
+Also I am limiting my kids screen time so as to not cause anxiety for them.
 You want to make good strategic decisions to protect yourselves, clients and employees but act with reason and caution.
 I find its always better to have a plan A, B and C and stick to it then impulsively making emotional decisions.
-For example is x happens than I will do plan A, and so on.
+For example if x happens then I will do plan A, and so on.
 This goes for the stock market too!

-8. Stay flexible, in the event that you can not take clients or clients cancle try and utilize the time productively so that you can hit the ground running when it does gets busy again.
+- Stay flexible, in the event that you can not take clients or clients cancel try to utilize the time productively so that you can hit the ground running when it does get busy again.
 Here are some ideas you can do to stay productive if you need to halt regular client services:

 You can have staff do at home trainings or online trainings